 Not only are people using their mobile devices to do product research, but many of them are also using them to carry out purchases.

 With so many people doing mobile shopping, as an ecommerce business owner, you should consider prioritizing your mobile optimization strategy.
-This is especially since users who have come across a negative experience on a mobile website are a lot less likely to buy from that business.
+This is especially since users who have come across a negative experience on a mobile website are a lot less likely to continue buying from that business in the future.

 5. The Option of Mobile Shopping